-If TIG decides to proceed to production, the process of developing and constructing the Amaam project will be subject to further uncertainties, including the timing and cost of construction, the receipt of required government permits and the availability of financing for the projects.
+The process of developing and constructing Amaam North (including the CHPP) will be subject to many uncertainties, including the timing and cost of construction, the receipt of required government permits and the availability of financing for the projects.
 There is a risk that unexpected challenges or delays will arise, or that coal quality and quantity results will differ from the estimates on which TIG's cost estimates are based, increasing the costs of production and/or resulting in lower sales.